GodotModding/godot-mod-loader/README.md

 	func install_script_extension(child_script_path:String)

+Add a script that extends a vanilla script.
+This allows you to overwrite funcs, extend them, and add your own.
+See [Script Inheritance](https://gitlab.com/Delta-V-Modding/Mods/-/blob/main/MODDING.md#script-inheritance) in the Delta-V modding readme for more info on usage.

-Add a script that extends a vanilla script. `child_script_path` is the path to your mod's extender script path, eg `MOD/extensions/singletons/utils.gd`.
+`child_script_path` is the path to your mod's extender script path, eg `MOD/extensions/singletons/utils.gd`.

 Inside that extender script, it should include `extends "{target}"`, where `{target}` is the vanilla path, eg: `extends "res://singletons/utils.gd"`.